Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Address range 0x00000-0x00DEF contains FF or the last image seen by the Game Boy Camera sensor.
 It stays permanently in memory when Game Boy is off and can be extracted as a normal image ;
 - Frame border associated to an image is indicated at adress 0xXXFB0, XX ranging from 02 to 1F, by a single byte.
 This means that the border information is contains into the image data ;
 - User ID (birthdate, gender and name) is embedded into image informations section (but not in clear), address range 0xXXFB0-0xXXFF0.
 At fist power-up, ID data are contained in the footer of the first image (even if this image stays blank) ;
 - Score at Ball is stored at address 0x010C9-0x010CA and 0x011A2-0x011A3 and modifies what seems to be a checksum at address 0x010D7-0x10D8 and address 0x011B0-0x011B1.
-Score appears in clear, but in octal, bytes reversed (a score of 170 is written 0x70, 0x01) ;
+Score appears in clear, but in decimal, bytes reversed (a score of 170 is written 0x70, 0x01) ;
 - Score at Space Fever is stored at adress 0x010C5-0x010C6 (possibly 0x010C7-0x010C8) and 0x0119E-0x0119F (possibly 0x011A0-0x011A1) and modifies the same bytes as Ball.
-Score appears in clear, but in octal, bytes reversed (a score of 2034 is written 0x34, 0x20) ;
+Score appears in clear, but in decimal, bytes reversed (a score of 2034 is written 0x34, 0x20) ;
 - Score at Run!
 Run!
 Run! is stored at adress 0x010CB-0x010CC and 0x011A4-0x011A5 and modifies the same bytes as Ball.
 I do not understand the unit of this score, it must be a multiple of machine cycle or something related ;
 - Bytes 0x010BB-0x010BC and 0x01194-0x01195 seem to be image counters for pictures taken.
 They also modifies 0x010D7-0x10D8 and 0x011B0-0x011B1 (the score checksums) ;
 - Bytes 0x010BD-0x010BE and 0x01196-0x01197 seem to be image counters for picture erased (it always increments).
 They also modifies 0x010D7-0x10D8 and 0x011B0-0x011B1 (the score checksums) ;